 An "annual lecture on liberal education" was named in 1966 in honor of Elbert Harrington, Professor of Speech and long-time Dean of the College of Arts & Sciences (1945-1970).

 Each year a faculty committee in Arts & Sciences recommends to the dean the name of a faculty member to deliver the Harrington Lecture.
 The faculty member must be a teacher and scholar in the best liberal arts tradition "whose achievement warrants recognition by the entire College."
 The annual lecture must be non-technical, blending insight into liberal education with the faculty member's work as a scholar.

-This year's 62nd Annual Harrington Lecture "It's not all About Profit: Calm in the Midst of Chaos" is presented by Gerard A. Jacobs, Ph.D., Professor of Psychology/Director, Disaster Mental Health Institute, to be held in Farber Hall at 7 p.m. on September 11.
-A reception will be held immediately following the lecture.
+2014 - "It’s Not All About Profit: Calm in the Midst of Chaos" presented by Gerard A. Jacobs, Ph.D., Professor of Psychology/Director, Disaster Mental Health Institute.